kkew3/sat-minesweeper/README.md

 Thus we may enumerate all possible assignments to x1, x2, x3, and write them as DNF clauses.
 After that, we may convert DNF to CNF.
 Although it's NP-complete, we can [precompute DNF-to-CNF templates](data/MakeCNFTable.java) and look up the template library in runtime, of which the time consumption is negligible.

+## Mechanism 2

+This is and amendment to previous solution, coded in `multisatinfer.py` and `mwsolver2.py`.
+There was problem where it takes too long to enumerate all possible SAT assignments.
+Now I compute SAT problem only on 5x5 sub-board neighborhood everywhere, which effectively reduce the complexity to solve each SAT problem.
+No more hangs now during runtime, even when solving 40x80 (660 mines) board.

 ## Future works